jensschulze/jbarc/README.md

 * **source**      https://github.com/jensschulze/jbarc
 * **SRC DOC**     https://github.com/jensschulze/jbarc

-This barcode library is basically the barcode part of the TCPDF library by Nicla Ansuni.
+This barcode library is basically the barcode part of the TCPDF library by Nicola Ansuni.
 The main objective is to refactor, and then further improve it.

 ## Barcode formats
 * EAN 13